Understanding & Reducing the Risk of STIs

-Female (internal) condoms can be used for anal sex.
+Internal condoms can be used for anal sex.
 If you’re using this condom for anal sex, remove the inner ring before putting it in your body.
-However, since there isn’t much evidence about female condoms right now, we’re not sure just how effective they are at reducing a person’s chance of getting an STI.
+However, since there isn’t much evidence about female condoms right now, we’re not sure how effective they are at reducing a person’s chance of getting an STI.

 Never use an external condom and an internal condom together.
 Friction between the condoms will break both condoms.

 This condom is not made of latex.
-It’s good for people who are allergic.
+It’s a good option for people who are allergic to latex.

 Protection for Oral Sex

 A dental dam is a thin sheet of latex (usually flavored).
 It acts as a barrier between the vagina or anus and the other person’s mouth.
 While using a dental dam, you must hold it in place so that it doesn’t move or flip.